Rushland Boss, serving humanity simply by showing up.

 And they're taking these young skulls full of mush, and they really are filling them with the kind of hatred that you can't imagine.

-And they it's taught to them in such a way, hey, I'm letting you in on something you because you're fortunate enough to be in this class.
+And it's taught to them in such a way, hey, I'm letting you in on something you, because you're fortunate enough to be in this class.

-I'm gonna tell you what's really going on in this country.
+I'm going to tell you what's really going on in this country.

 And they launch with the bias and they launch with the bigotry.

-And these young kids and come out of the womb thinking this stuff.
+These young kids come out of the womb thinking this stuff.

 They probably didn't go to college thinking this stuff.